Yuewei-Wang/nsSNPfinder/README.md

 `GENETIC_CODE` function in `Biostrings` package is used for compare the codon, which contributes to find potential nsSNPs.

-The *nsSNPFreqPlot* and *SNPFreqPlot* functions use of map function from `ggplot2` R package to generate frequency plots.
-The `bio3d` R package is used for generating 3D protein strucuture of the gene.
+The *nsSNPFreqPlot* and *SNPFreqPlot* functions use map function from `ggplot2` R package to generate frequency plots.

+The *displayPDB* function use the function from `prort` and model visualization function from `r3dmol` R packages to obtain the Uniprot recorded protein sequence and pdb file of structure modelling..

 ## Reference